How to Get a Telephone & Communications Equipment Trading License in Dubai

 Anti-money laundering (AML) and Know Your Customer (KYC) obligations apply to all UAE-registered businesses

-Annual licence renewal is required to maintain active trading status
+Annual license renewal is required to maintain active trading status

 Why Dubai South Business Hub?